gocloud1001/netsuite-authorize.net-connect/README.md

 Download the full directory structure into a NetSuite supported IDE (WebStorm) after configuring for connecting to you account (you can use git features for retrieving the code - but unless you are going to be actively developing against the code, it's usually easier if you are not familiar with git, to just download the whole project)<br/>
 Deploy the code to your account

-## First Step after Installation or any update is applied
+## First Step after Installation OR after ANY update is applied

  1. Type "SuiteAuthConnect Update Configuration" into the Global Search Box in NetSuite<br/>
  3. Select "Page: SuiteAuthConnect Update Configuration"<br/>